• HOME

 The Best Geisha Art - 36x72 Example

-There are 3 different types of art thief- some amateur artists copy your work, others who take the art and pend it's their own, and criminal thieves or infringe on your copyright to turn a profit.
+There are 3 different types of art thief- some amateur artists copy your work, others who take the art and pretend it's their own, and criminal thieves or infringe on your copyright to turn a profit.

 Tracer/ Copier Art Thieves:

 Years ago, the main concern from artists would be having their art copied or traced by another amateur and simply not giving credit.
 This still happens, but these days it typically doesn't worry me.
-A lot of the time it's just kids online wanting to emulate art for fun and aren't necessarily looking for trick anyone or profit from the endeavour.
+A lot of the time it's just kids online wanting to emulate art for fun and aren't necessarily looking to trick anyone or profit from the endeavour.

 Pretender Art Thieves: